Hoyasumii/avengers-endgame/README.md

 THOR: I went for the head.

-[Thor slowly walks out o
+[Thor slowly walks out of